Origins

 The Pavilion began long before it had a name.

 In 2008, with Pia Poulsen, I co-founded Jambatan: a bridge for migrant and diaspora artists in Copenhagen.
-A fragile crossing, made of conversations and necessity.
+A fragile crossing, built from conversations and necessity.

-From 2018 to 2023, it took the form of festivals.
-Gatherings became shelters: performances, screenings, voices stitched across Copenhagen and Venice.
+From 2018 to 2023, this work took the form of festivals.
+Gatherings became temporary shelters: performances, screenings, voices stitched across Copenhagen and Venice.
 During these years, I also began a research into Southeast Asian diaspora artists living in the Nordic countries—mapping lives and practices scattered between climates and languages.
-The Pavilion was already growing, even if it didn’t yet know its own name.
+The Pavilion was already forming, even if it did not yet recognize itself as such.

 Venice gave the Pavilion its name by refusing it.
-Only nations, we were told, could claim a “pavilion.”
-So Stateless Mind claimed it anyway—for those who carry more than one place, or none at all.
-What was exclusion became declaration.
+We were told that only nations could claim a “pavilion.”
+Stateless Mind claimed it anyway—for those who carry more than one place, or none at all.
+What appeared as exclusion became a gesture of self-determination.

 In 2024, at Kapallorek Artspace in Malaysia, the Pavilion was formally activated.
-No longer just festival or protest, it became an open-ended structure—sometimes installation, sometimes performance, sometimes just a table where strangers drink coffee while waiting for something to collapse.
+No longer only festival or refusal, it became an open-ended structure—sometimes installation, sometimes performance, sometimes just a table where strangers drink coffee while waiting for something to shift.

-It continues as a living platform: unfinished, porous, adaptable.
-A site for works, conversations, and interruptions that keep moving between borders.
+It continues as a living platform: unfinished, porous, and adaptable.
+A site for works, conversations, and interruptions that move between borders without settling.

 Timeline (fragments)